Adriana Chechik

-Adriana Chechik (born November 4, 1991) is an American pornographic actress, media personality and Twitch streamer.
+Adriana Chechik (born November 4, 1991) is an American pornographic film actress.
 By 2022, she had mostly retired from pornography in favor of video game livestreaming on Twitch.
-In October 2022, she broke her back when she jumped into a deceptively shallow foam pit at Twitch's annual convention TwitchCon, and thereafter documented her recovery.
+In October 2022, she broke her back when she jumped into a shallow pit of foam cubes at the annual video gaming convention TwitchCon.
+Chechik documented her recovery following the injury.

 Adult entertainment career

-Chechik described having worked as a dancer at Scarlett's Cabaret in Hallandale Beach, Florida, at some point before working in porn.
+Chechik worked as a dancer at Scarlett's Cabaret in Hallandale Beach, Florida, before working in porn.
 In May 2013, she signed a non-exclusive, one-year contract with Erotique Entertainment.

-Chechik performed her first gang bang and double anal for Digital Sin's This Is My First...
-A Gangbang Movie, which was released on November 7, 2013.
-She also performed her first triple anal scene for the 2014 film Gangbang Me.
 On September 5, 2014, she launched her own website, AdrianaChechik.com, on the Cherry Pimps Network.

-Chechik first appeared on The Howard Stern Show on August 12, 2014.
-She was also featured in the "Sexy/Skanky" page of the September 2014 issue of Cosmopolitan magazine.
-In 2019, she starred in an episode of the soft-core porn series LadyKiller TV, parodying the Nightmare on Elm Street series and directed by former Five Finger Death Punch drummer Jeremy Spencer.
-A 2019 Jezebel article on female ejaculation said that one of her film titles, "Adriana Chechik is the Squirt Queen", was a "widely accepted fact" in the pornography industry, and attributed Chechik's success to her abilities in that genre.
+Chechik appeared on The Howard Stern Show on August 12, 2014, and was featured in Cosmopolitan magazine the following month.
+In 2019, she starred in an episode of the soft-core porn series LadyKiller TV, a parody of the Nightmare on Elm Street series directed by Jeremy Spencer.
+The same year, a Jezebel article on female ejaculation attributed Chechik's success in porn to her "squirting" prowess.
 In 2022, Indy100 described Chechik as "one of the most famous names in porn".

-Maitland Ward recounted in her 2022 book, Rated X: How Porn Liberated Me from Hollywood, how Chechik was among those who helped Ward prepare for her first anal scene in the pornographic web series Muse, in 2020.
-Chechik and Ward also performed in the scene together, which yielded awards in the industry for both performers.
-Chechik later described how her work in the industry had led to various injuries comparable to those received in a sports career, leading her to consider other career options.
+Maitland Ward recounted in her 2022 book, Rated X: How Porn Liberated Me from Hollywood, that Chechik helped her prepare for her first anal scene in the 2020 porn web series Muse.
+Both Chechik and Ward received awards for a scene in the series they appeared in together.
+Chechik has described how her work in the industry has led to various injuries comparable to those received in a sports career, leading her to consider other career options.